-Ta able 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics 3.
-Conduct two community workshops that will accomplish the following: Identify local issues that are influencing low access to opportunity; Identify potential solutions to address those local issues; Identify opportunities to increase the housing supply for all income levels; and Establish economic development priorities to help stimulate the creation of jobs and access to services.
-Access to Opportunity / Place Based Strategies The analysis of the TCAC/HCD opportunity Area Maps shows that most census tracts in Newport Beach are classified Two census tracts with low access to opportunity To help address this issue, the City will take the following actions: • Adopt an Inclusionary Housing Ordinance (See Timeline(s): Starting 2023, the City will annually review and update its housing-related webpages.
-Within 6 months of Housing with the "Moderate Resource" "High Resource" or "Highest Resource" are in the following areas: Policy Action 1K) to ensure lower income units are developed in conjunction Element adoption, the City will adopt an interim inclusionary housing policy.
-Within 36 months of Housing Element
+Table 4-1: Fair Housing Actions

+Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics

+2. Target outreach to the two

+census tracts with low access

+to opportunity; and

+3. Conduct two community

+workshops that will

+accomplish the following:

+Identify local issues

+that are influencing

+low access to

+opportunity;

+O Identify potential

+solutions to address

+those local issues;

+o Identifyopportunities to

+increase the housing

+supply for all income

+levels; and

+Establish economic

+development

+priorities to help

+stimulate the

+creation of jobs and

+access to services.

+Access to The analysis of the Two census tracts To help address this issue, the City will Timeline(s):

+Opportunity / TCAC/HCD opportunity with low access to take the following actions:

+Place Based Area Maps shows that opportunity are in the Starting 2023, the City will annually

+Strategies most census tracts in following areas: review and update its housing-related

+webpages.
+Within 6 months of

-Table 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics designation.
+Tab le 4-1: Fa nir Housing Actions Identified Fair Local Contributing Geographic City Actions Priority Timeline and Metrics Housing Issue Factors Target otty Actions Housing Issue Newport Beach are classified with the "Moderate Resource" or "High Resource" or "Highest Resource" designation.
 This indicates that these census tracts are within the top 40 percent in the region in terms of areas that lower-income residents may thrive if given the opportunity to live there.
 All but two census tracts within Newport Beach register within the top 20 percent in the index.
 One census tract registered as a "Low Resource" area, citing high economic opportunity and low educational opportunity.
-In the West Newport Focus Area adjacent to Hoag Hospital In the Airport Focus Area, adjacent to John Wayne Airport with new market-rate development equitably throughout the City and higher resource census tracts; • Target outreach to two low-access census tracts via mailers or by other means including social media to provide website information about local entrepreneurship and educational opportunities; • Maintain and promote the City's Business Ambassador Program to local residents as a way to support local businesses and entrepreneurship; and • Continually update the City's housing related webpages to ensure current available data. adoption, the City will adopt an inclusionary housing ordinance.
+1. In the West Newport Focus Area adjacent to Hoag Hospital 2.
+In the Airport Focus Area, adjacent to John Wayne Airport • Adopt an Inclusionary Housing Ordinance (See Policy Action 1K) to ensure lower income units are developed in conjunction with new market-rate development equitably throughout the City and higher resource census tracts; Target outreach to two low- access census tracts via mailers or by other means including social media to provide website information about local entrepreneurship and educational opportunities; Maintain and promote the City's Business Ambassador Program to local residents as a way to support local businesses and entrepreneurship; -and Continually update the City's housing related webpages to ensure current available data.
+Housing Element adoption, the City will adopt an interim inclusionary housing policy.
+Within 36 months of Housing Element adoption, the City will adopt an inclusionary housing ordinance.
 Evaluative Metric(s): 1.
 By December 2026, the City will aspire to have approved between 750 and 1,000 affordable housing units or to have collected a commensurate in-lieu affordable housing fee for use to subsidize future affordable housing projects; 2.
 The City will improve upon its existing Business Ambassador Program and will seek to assist at least 35-45 persons annually with establishing their own business opportunities; and 3.
 The Business Ambassador Program will be advertised within the lower-opportunity census tracts with a goal of reaching at least 50% of the households.